Java licensing

 Frequency and pressure:

 During an audit (soft or formal), Oracle will set deadlines and send reminders.
 For instance, in a soft audit email, they might say, “Please provide the requested Java deployment data within 2 weeks.”
-If you miss that, expect a follow-up a few days later, perhaps cc’ing higher-ups the second time.
+If you miss that, expect a follow-up a few days later, perhaps with a cc to higher-ups the second time.

 Oracle’s year-end (around May for Oracle’s fiscal year) often brings a flurry of audit activity.
-You might notice the pressure ramping up as Oracle’s quarter or year-end nears, since the compliance teams have targets to meet.
+You may notice the pressure ramping up as Oracle’s quarter or year-end approaches, as compliance teams have targets to meet.

 They might push to close a “deal” (the sale of Java licenses) before a certain date, which can translate into more frequent emails or calls as that date approaches.